Chart Color Schemes

 Thrumster has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that may affect this region.
-Notable ones include Thrumster Business Park, Sovereign Place Town Centre, The Sanctuary Port Macquarie, and Barton Heights Master Plan (Sovereign Hills).
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects likely impacting the area.
+Notable ones are Thrumster Business Park, Sovereign Place Town Centre, The Sanctuary Port Macquarie, and Barton Heights Master Plan (Sovereign Hills).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.